Analysis | What we know about Trump’s trip to the hospital last November

 And with that, a mystery was born.

-When the president arrived, his then-press secretary Stephanie Grisham told reporters that Trump was “taking advantage of a free weekend” to “begin portions of his routine annual physical exam.”
+When the president arrived, his press secretary, Stephanie Grisham, told reporters that Trump was “taking advantage of a free weekend” to “begin portions of his routine annual physical exam.”
 After Trump left the facility, Grisham offered more details.

-“After a quick exam and labs, the President is headed back downtown,” she said in a statement, noting that Trump remained healthy “as demonstrated by his repeated vigorous rally performances.”
+“After a quick exam and labs, the president is headed back downtown,” she said in a statement, noting that Trump remained healthy “as demonstrated by his repeated vigorous rally performances.”
 While at the facility, Grisham said, Trump greeted the staff and met with the family of a soldier wounded in Afghanistan.

 Each week, the White House sends out photos from the president's prior seven days.
 The following week, no photos of these encounters were provided, though Trump did tweet about it.